Roulette is one of the oldest casino games there is, having been around since at least the 17th century.

 European roulette seems to be the most popular choice amongst players.
-The reason for this is mostly due to it providing players with a greater chance to earn money, as the house advantage here is merely 2.63%.
+It gives players a greater chance to earn money, as the house advantage here is merely 2.63%.

 Some casinos even offer some additional rules, cutting the house edge even further.
 In online roulette, you can choose to apply one or both of those rules before you start playing.

 The “En Prison” rule